styleguidist/react-styleguidist/docs/Cookbook.md

 From version 10, Styleguidist is written using TypeScript language.

-It allows the maintainers to catch type mismatch before execution and a better developer experience.
+It allows the maintainers to catch type mismatch before execution and gives them a better developer experience.

-It also allows users to write their customized styleguide components using typescript TSX and plugins to build it.
+It also allows you to write customized style guide components using TypeScript TSX instead of JavaScript JSX.

-There is a trick though.
-Since all files in `src/client/rsg-components` are aliased to `rsg-components` using webpack, you will have to add this alias to your `tsconfig.json` file:
+**NOTE:** Since all files in `src/client/rsg-components` are aliased to `rsg-components` using webpack, you will have to add this alias to your `tsconfig.json` file:

 ```json
 {